ChhailengTim/firebase_admin/README.md

 # firebase_admin
- this repo focus on login and register, search, add, select, update.
+ this repo focus on login and register, CRUD.